 Reviewer Guidelines

-Articles are reviewed
+Papers are reviewed

 meaning that they are appropriate, relevant and well researched and written.
-The review process is designed to give potential authors critical feedback on their
+The review process is designed to give potential authors with critical feedback on their

 for publication.

-researchers, a key tenet
+Because a key tenet

 to publish, the reviewer can consider their role to be one of offering